 Congressional Republicans pass tax reduction.
 Who benefits?

 |2017-Dec-20 (Updated: 2017-Dec-29)||By: Rob Dennis|

 Republicans in Congress have passed a bill to temporarily reduce taxes for most Americans, although it ultimately would raise taxes for many.
 The tax reductions are skewed heavily toward the richest Americans.

-The bill also gives corporations a 40-percent tax reduction - lowering their maximum tax rate from 35 percent to 21 percent.
+The Tax Cuts and Jobs Act also gives corporations a 40-percent tax reduction - lowering their maximum tax rate from 35 percent to 21 percent.
 The corporate tax reductions are permanent.

 Eighty percent of taxpayers will see a tax cut next year, according to a Tax Policy Center analysis of the final bill.
 The cuts, however, would disproportionately benefit the wealthy.

 In the Senate, the bill was passed using a process known as budget reconciliation.
 This allowed Senate Republicans to pass the bill with a simple majority, without subjecting it to a filibuster.